starknet-edu/starknetbook/src/ch02-01-introduction-starkli-scarb-katana.md

     Scarb.toml
 ```

-Update the Scarb.toml file to include the starknet dependency and add the starknet-contract target:
+Amend the `Scarb.toml` file to integrate the `starknet` dependency and introduce the `starknet-contract` target:

 ```toml
     [dependencies]